appscode/blog/content/post/deploy-and-manage-druid-in-gke/index.md

 One of the external dependency of Druid is Deep Storage where the segments are stored.
 It is a storage mechanism that Apache Druid does not provide. **Amazon S3**, **Google Cloud Storage**, or **Azure Blob Storage**, **S3-compatible storage** (like **Minio**), or **HDFS** are generally convenient options for Deep Storage.

-In this tutorial, we will run a `minio-server` as deep storage in our local `kind` cluster using `minio-operator` and create a bucket named `druid` in it, which the deployed druid database will use.
+In this tutorial, we will run a `minio-server` as deep storage in our cluster using `minio-operator` and create a bucket named `druid` in it, which the deployed druid database will use.

 ```bash